TD-Genomics-ESBS/CLI-help/cheatsheet_cli.md

 It's important to know the difference between relative and absolute path.

 **Absolute path**: the path from the root directory to the file/directory.
-It's always start with `/`.
+It always starts with `/`.

 ```bash
 /absolute/path/to/file
 ```

 **Relative path**: the path from the current directory to the file/directory.
-It's never start with `/`.
+It never starts with `/`.

 ```bash
 relative/path/to/file